OpenNews/srccon-work/logistics.md

 ## Meals at SRCCON

 We want you to be happy and well-fed at SRCCON:WORK, so we’re providing breakfast and lunch on both days.
 We’ll have tea, coffee, and snacks—both healthy and sugary—throughout the day as well.
-And we'll share more soon about Thursday night dinner plans for SRCCON:WORK attendees!
+And Thursday night, we'll explore the city and enjoy small group dinners.
+[Learn more about our Thursday dinners](/logistics/dinner)

 <span id="todo"></span>